mosip/mosip-infra/deployment/sandbox/README.md

 ## Test
 Pre-Registration:
-1. Open the URL <TODO> in the browser to access Pre-Registration module
+1. Open the URL <TODO> in the browser to access Pre-Registration module viz http://<your_private_ip>/pre-registration-ui